 Simply put, you need a better than average hand (say 12 HCP) to open the bidding.

-Based upon a large sample of real world bridge hands HCP does not take hand shape into account, and there are several ways to refine the way players should assess (or re-assess) the exact distribution of cards in any specific hand.
-Statistical analysis of hands show that HCP undervalues Aces and 10’s, other analyses prefer to consider Queens and Jacks are overvalued (since in the real world they often fall under Aces and Kings rather than win tricks).
-There are several ways to “adjust” a HCP, the ones I like are (i) add a HCP if when holding all 4 Aces, (ii) deduct a HCP if a hand has no Aces, (ii) add a ½ HCP for each 10 in a hand.
+Based upon a large sample of real world bridge hands just using HCP is insufficiently precise.
+It does not take hand shape into account, and there are several ways to refine the way players should assess (or re-assess) the exact distribution of cards in any specific hand.
+Statistical analysis of hands show that HCP undervalues Aces and 10’s, other analyses prefer to consider Queens and Jacks are overvalued.
+In the real world Queens and Jacks often fall under Aces and Kings rather than win tricks, and in defence a Jack hardly ever wins a trick.
+There are several ways to 'adjust' HCP, the ones I like are (i) add 1 HCP when holding all 4 Aces, (ii) deduct 1 HCP if a hand has no Aces, (ii) add ½ HCP for each 10 in a hand.

 An analysis of real world bridge hands shows that using HCP and distributional points correlates better with tricks won.
 It's not perfect, but it is better.

-With 'two-suit' and 'one-suit' hands it is often better just to count playing tricks rather than distributional points.
-The problem here is to have a good partnership understanding on the definition of 'playing tricks'.
-Some experts define it as a number of expected tricks with no help from partner (e.g. a void in the suit).
+With 'two-suit' and 'one-suit' hands it is often better just to count 'playing tricks' rather than distributional points (or 'Losing Tricks' as we will see below).
+The problem here is to have a good partnership understanding on the definition of playing tricks and/or on using losing trick counts.
+Some experts define playing tricks as a number of expected tricks with no help from partner (e.g. a void in the suit).
 Others use it for strong hands and assume a reasonable distribution of cards and HCP around the table, including in partners hand.
-Most experts agree that it applied to hands with 16+ HCP.
+Most experts agree that it applies to hands with 16+ HCP.

-I've seen some experts consider put 'playing tricks' and 'losing tricks' together to add to 13.
-The more you have of one, the less of the other.
+I've seen some experts consider adding 'playing tricks' and 'losing tricks' together to make 13.
+The more you have one, the less of the other.

-Yet other experts talk of 'clearcut tricks' when opposite a void in the partners hand and with the 2nd best suit break option with opponents.
+Yet other experts talk about 'clearcut tricks' when opposite a void in Partners hand, and others increase the DH value of the partnerships 2nd best suit.

-And finally some experts appear to equate 'playing tricks' with 'controls' or 'quick tricks' but count also the Queen in their calculations, and add value for every card from the 4th in their long suit.
+And finally some experts appear to equate 'playing tricks' with 'controls' or 'quick tricks', and add value for every card from the 4th in their long suit.